elijah629/redditlang/README.md

 \*_Compiler\*\* is WIP, if you are looking for it.
 It will be here_
-\*\*_It may be Interpreted or JIT, but that is implementation specific_ **note**: We at redditlang realize that we have a younger audience, so we have started translating the spec into Gen Z Slang "to make it bussin" [here](./RedditLang%20Spec%20GenZ.md)
+\*\*_It may be Interpreted or JIT, but that is implementation specific_ **note**: We have realized that we have a younger audience, so we have translated the spec into Gen Z Slang "to make it bussin" [here](./RedditLang%20Spec%20GenZ.md)